akio-236/echo-sorter/README.md

         ```

 3.  **Install dependencies:**
-    *Create a `requirements.txt` file with the necessary packages (like Django and Spotipy) and install them.*
+    *Create a `requirements.txt` file with the necessary packages and install them.*
     ```sh
     pip install django spotipy
     # Add other dependencies as needed